msbani/Marketplace-App/README.md

 # Marketplace Application

-Marketplace is a Django-based web application that allows users to list items for sale, browse categories, and engage in conversations related to items.
+Marketplace is a Django based web application that allows users to list items for sale, browse categories, and engage in conversations related to items.
 It features user authentication, item management, messaging, and a dashboard to track user listings.

 ---